 When you submit a life insurance application, the insurance company completes the underwriting process by gathering medical information.
 They request medical records from your doctors, may require medical exams and laboratory testing, and evaluate your health against their underwriting guidelines.
 Throughout this process, if the underwriter discovers health issues, medical diagnoses, or other significant underwriting information, they report findings to MIB using standardized codes.

-Not every application generates an MIB report.
+Additionally, not every life insurance application will generate an MIB report.
 Most simplified issue or guaranteed issue policies don’t report to MIB because minimal underwriting occurs.
 However, any application involving medical underwriting—full underwritten policies, most term insurance above certain face amounts, variable universal life policies—typically results in MIB reporting.

 Which Companies Participate in MIB